aws/aws-toolkit-vscode/designs/sam-debugging/local-sam-debugging.md

 -   is the referenced SAM Template resource a supported type (for example, a Lambda function)
 -   is the lambda function runtime supported by the Toolkit
 -   are there any environment variables do not exist in the SAM Template? (these surface to the user as warnings, and don't stop the debug session)

+### <a id="eligible-lambda-handler"></a> What is an eligible Lambda Handler

+Functions considered by the Toolkit to be eligible Lambda Handlers:

+Python:

+-   Top level functions

+Javascript:

+-   exported functions with 3 or fewer parameters

+C#:

+-   public functions within public classes